Skip to main content

 Metabolic Health and the Mind

 Your brain is the most metabolically active organ in your body, consuming a disproportionate amount of energy.
 Its function is directly tied to your metabolic health.
-Conditions like metabolic syndrome or type 2 diabetes, which involve poor glucose control and inflammation, have a direct and measurable impact on and mood.
+Conditions like metabolic syndrome or type 2 diabetes, which involve poor glucose control and inflammation, have a direct and measurable impact on cognitive function and mood.

 When your body’s ability to manage energy is compromised, your brain’s ability to regulate mood and perform complex tasks is also compromised.
 An accommodation that reduces cognitive load or allows for breaks to manage energy levels is a direct response to this physiological reality.
 It is a tool to bridge the gap between the demands of a program and the current capacity of your biological systems, allowing for participation and healing.